 - Artificial intelligence

 LinkedIn, Indeed, and BLS point to a broad increase in employer demand for computer science skills.
-CompTIA estimated a tech sector workforce of 12.4 million in 2021 with only 46% of the jobs at tech sector employers.
-Graduates with valuable skills can find work in places as varied as government agencies, design studios, and media outlets.
+CompTIA estimated a tech sector workforce of 9.4 million in 2023, with median tech occupation wages landing at 103% higher than the median national wage in the U.S. Graduates with valuable skills can find work in places as varied as government agencies, design studios, and media outlets.

 Computer Science Skills Necessary to Solve Common Problems